NeleWandel/TDS/docs/source/API.rst

 Horizontal
 ----------
+| Commands of the horizontal group control the time bases of the oscilloscope.
 .. method:: FastFrame(source=None, count=None, refframe=None, length=None, mode=None, multiframes=None, multisource=None, frameamount=None, start=None)
 | Sets up all FastFrame (also known as memory segmentation) parameters.
 | All arguments are optional.
 Not defining any of the arguments results in this command being useless.